Hillary Clinton email controversy: May 2016 report from State Department's inspector general

 In May 2016, the Department's Office of the Inspector General Steve A. Linick released an 83-page report about the State Department's email practices.
 The Inspector General was unable to find evidence that Clinton had ever sought approval from the State Department staff for her use of a private email server, determining that if Clinton had sought approval, Department staff would have declined her setup because of the "security risks in doing so."
 Aside from security risks, the report stated that "she did not comply with the Department's policies that were implemented in accordance with the Federal Records Act."
 Each of these findings contradicted what Clinton and her aides had been saying up to that point.
 The report also stated that Clinton and her senior aides declined to speak with the investigators, while the previous four Secretaries of State did so.

 The report also reviewed the practices of several previous Secretaries of State and concluded that the department's record keeping practices were subpar for many years.
 The Inspector General criticized Clinton's use of private email for Department business, concluding that it was "not an appropriate method" of document preservation and did not follow department policies that aim to comply with federal record laws.
 The report also criticized Colin Powell, who used a personal email account for business, saying that this violated some of the same Department policies.
-State Department spokesman Mark Toner said the report emphasized the need for federal agencies to adapt "decades-old record-keeping practices to the email-dominated modern era" and said that the Department's record-retention practices had been improved under the current Secretary of State John F. Kerry, Clinton's successor.
+State Department spokesman Mark Toner said the report emphasized the need for federal agencies to adapt "decades-old record-keeping practices to the email-dominated modern era" and said that the Department's record-retention practices had been improved under the President Obama's second Secretary of State John F. Kerry, Clinton's successor.
 The report also notes that the rules for preserving work-related emails were updated in 2009.

 Inspector General Linick wrote that he "found no evidence that staff in the Office of the Legal Adviser reviewed or approved Secretary Clinton's personal system," and also found that multiple State employees who raised concerns regarding Clinton's server were told that the Office of the Legal Adviser had approved it, and were further told to "never speak of the Secretary's personal email system again."

 Clinton campaign spokesman Brian Fallon issued a statement saying: "The report shows that problems with the State Department's electronic record-keeping systems were long-standing" and that Clinton "took steps that went much further than others to appropriately preserve and release her records."
 However, the Associated Press said, "The audit did note that former Secretary of State Colin Powell had also exclusively used a private email account. ...
 But the failings of Clinton were singled out in the audit as being more serious than her predecessor."
 The report stated that "By Secretary Clinton's tenure, the department's guidance was considerably more detailed and more sophisticated, Secretary Clinton's cybersecurity practices accordingly must be evaluated in light of these more comprehensive directives."